 The European Union has recognized the free traffic of goods, persons, services and capital in the EU.
 Performances within the European Community are referred to as the intracommunity supply and acquisition of goods and intracommunity services.
 VAT is charged based on the destination country principle.
 This means that goods that cross the border to another EU country are taxed in the destination country.
-The rules strongly differ for business to business and business to consumer activities.
+The rules differ considerably for business to business and business to consumer activities.
+Over the years it has been found that the current VAT system for B2B supplies between businesses in EU member states is prone to fraud.
+The European Commission has therefore submitted a proposal to make a significant change to this.
+The intention in the new system is for the supplier to charge the VAT of the EU member state where the customer is established.
+This supply will then be declared via a One Stop Shop and the VAT due (by the other EU member state) paid.
+The above VAT procedure may however be ignored if the customer is registered in the other EU member state as a Certified Taxable Person (CTP).
+The qualification requirements for CTP status are not yet known.
+The intended commencement date of this new system is in 2022.